 If you're not sure whether your state has a U. S. Senate election or not, this information can be found here if you are curious.
-All of you in America, though, have your district's member of the national House of Representatives up for re-election this November; since this happens to the whole lot of them every two years without exception.
+All of you in America, though, have your district's member of the national House of Representatives up for re-election that November; since this happens to the whole lot of them every two years without exception.
 The Constitution grants an enormous amount of power to Congress over all of our daily lives; as the part of the Constitution about the powers of the Congress makes clear (in Article 1, Section 8; to be specific; which has 18 clauses in it).
 Thus, if I might be permitted an editorial comment, we need to make sure this power is wielded well, so that we might prevent it from being abused as much as we can.

 Capitol Dome, at the building of the United States Congress

 Thus, if you want a say in who will be representing your area in Washington for the next round of Congressional terms, you might consider voting in the Congressional elections at these times, and not just the presidential elections of 2020 (which are on the same ballot as the Congressional elections in that year).
 Many of you will also have state and local candidates running for re-election at these times; and if this is the case for you, you may well have the opportunity to have a say in things closer to home for you.
 Utah, for example, has a governor's term expiring in 2020; and ten other states also have elections for governor at that time (with the list of states being found here).
 Thus, some of you will have a say in state and local politics at this time, as well as the national ones (depending on where you live).

 Another picture of Capitol Dome